 Made the traditional way, on a cylinder mould, this paper has a harmonious natural grain.
 Thanks to this method, the fibres are evenly distributed and the paper slackens uniformly when wet.
 Its composition with long fibres of 100% cotton gives the paper its strength, beauty, a natural, lasting whiteness and an inimitable touch.

 ARCHES®is the only paper mill in the world to gelatin size its watercolour paper “to the core”.
 This preserves the lustre and transparency of the colours whilst preventing paints from penetrating the paper.
 It allows superposing of washes and gives it added strength to resist erasing and scratching without tearing or linting.
 It also allows paints to be removed, either wet or dry, easily revealing the whiteness of the paper.
 ARCHES®Watercolour paper can absorb a large amount of water with limited deformation.
-Its special composition and the treatment of the paper ensures its longevity and is also the reason why the infinity: ∞, sign has been included in the ARCHES® watermark.
+Its special composition and the treatment of the paper ensure its longevity and are also the reason why the infinity ∞ sign has been included in the ARCHES® watermark.

 Whether it is artists like Van Gogh, Matisse, Chagall, Picasso, Braque, Miro, Dali, Lichtenstein, Buffet, or Warhol, many of those who have distinguished themselves in artistic pursuits over the last five centuries have used and trusted ARCHES®papers.

 Interesting fact: The Arches paper mill provided the means for producing incunabula (books of that age), such as Dürer’s “Chronicle of Gutenberg” in 1500.